mcboyd-bu/Website/assembly_guide.md

 ## 9 - Lidar
 Screw tightness: *gentle*

 Align the four legs of the Lidar with the with the holes shown on the blue side of the **top plate**, which are toward the front of the car.
-Screw a **M2.5x0.45 12mm screws** into each leg, such that the head of the screw is against the uncolored side of the **top plate**.
+Screw a **M2.5x0.45 12mm screw** into each leg (4 total), such that the head of the screw is against the uncolored side of the **top plate**.
 Be sure to tighten the screws in multiple stages using a criss-cross pattern.

 <table width="100%"><tbody>
   <tr>